ora-io/docs/resources/glossary.md

 ### Slashing

-A process that involves the burning of staked token for a node with bad behavior.
+A process that involves burning of staked token for a node with bad behavior.

 ### Staking

-A required process that involves the depositing and locking of token for a new-entered node into network.
+A required process that involves depositing and locking tokens for a newly-entered node into the network.

 ### Subgraph

-Codes that define and configs indexing computation of The Graph's indexer.
+Codes that define and configure indexing computations for The Graph's indexer.

 ### Subgraph-Equivalence